Devel0pmentHero/Q/README.md

 ### Insert

-Creating new database records can be done by using the ``Q::Insert()``-method which returns a specialized implementation of the ``\Q\Expression\IInsert``-Expression according the current database.
+Creating new database records is done through the ``Q::Insert()``-method which returns a specialized implementation of the ``\Q\Expression\IInsert``-Expression according the current database.

 If the first field name ends with the characters "ID" and its value is null,